Campden Hill

 1 Campden Hill was built in 1915 by Colonel Edmond Hills, President of the Royal Astronomical Society and his wife Juliet, to the designs of Edward P. Warren.
 A street named Observatory Gardens is situated nearby.
 From the 1950s to 2001, it was the residence of the Ambassador of Uruguay and has since been marketed by the Phillimore Estate as a private home.

 Campden Hill Gate, a mansion block of flats, was used for the filming of the ITV dramatization of the Agatha Christie short story, "The Adventure of the Cheap Flat" (1990) in their Agatha Christie's Poirot series.
 Earlier Campden Hill had been the setting for a popular mystery story by Victor Bridges: The Red Lodge: A Mystery of Campden Hill (1924).

 50 Campden Hill Square, was the home, from 1907 to 1939, of Evelyn Underhill the Christian philosopher, teacher and pacifist.
 It is marked with a blue plaque.

 The Windsor Castle public house is a Grade II listed building at 114 Campden Hill Road, dating from 1826.

 The top of the hill was the site of water-tower reservoirs established in the 19th century by the Grand Junction Waterworks Company and the West Middlesex Waterworks Company.

-Notable birthplace of: writer, poet, philosopher G. K. Chesterton who wrote in his Autobiography that he was born on Campden Hill, Kensington and mentioned the water-tower as well.
+Writer, poet and philosopher G. K. Chesterton wrote in his autobiography that he was born on Campden Hill, Kensington and mentioned the water-tower, as well.
+Educator and suffragist Margaret Emily Hodge was also born in Campden Hill.